 Zoe CrosslandAssociate ProfessorAnthropology965 Schermerhorn Extension, Mail Code: 5523, United StatesPhone:+1 212 854 7465

-2011 (in press).
-A Fine and Private Place: The Archaeology of Death and Burial in Post-medieval Britain and Ireland.
-A. Cherryson, Z. Crossland and S. Tarlow (co-authors).
+2012.
+A Fine and Private Place: The Archaeology of Death and Burial in Post-medieval Britain and Ireland, by A. Cherryson, Z. Crossland and S. Tarlow (co-authors).
 Leicester: University of Leicester Archaeological Monographs.

 2009.
 Of clues and signs: the dead body and its evidential traces.
 American Anthropologist 111(1):69-80.

 2009.
 Acts of estrangement: the making of self and other through exhumation.
 Archaeological Dialogues 16(1):102-125.